ALL ABOUT BADGERS

 What traces do badgers leave?

 Because they are so elusive and prefer to avoid contact with humans, the presence of a badger is often confirmed by the presence of their burrows.
 Badgers are super diggers and can dig huge burrows up to 9 metres (30 ft) long and up to 3 metres (10 ft) deep!
 Entrances are about the size and shape of a football and have a large, fan-shaped pile of dirt on the doorstep.
 Badger burrows can also be mistaken for coyote and fox dens, but those dens are taller than they are wide.
 Sometimes, coyotes, foxes and bears will expand an existing badger burrow.

 Badger tracks are sometimes seen around burrows and can be distinguished from other animals by the fact that they have five toes and have distinctive claw marks at the tips of their toes.
 Coyotes and wild cats only have four toes.

 How can I help badgers?

 Keep badger habitat intact.
-Open forests and grasslands are very important for badgers.
-Keeping these habitats undeveloped and healthy are critical to ensure badgers survive in BC.
+Open forests and grasslands are critically important for badgers.
+Keeping these habitats undeveloped and healthy can help ensure badgers survive in BC.

 Avoid rodenticides.
 Poisoned rodents don't die right away and often become sick and slow.
 If caught by helpful predators like badgers, the poison in the rodent hurts the predator too.

 Be attentive while driving and advocate for wildlife-friendly roads.
 Road mortality is the number one cause of death for BC badgers.
 Underpasses and overpasses help badgers avoid roads entirely.

 Report burrows and sightings!
 More information about badgers can help create better conservation strategies for them.

-The name Badger comes from the black patches, or"badges", they have on their face.
+The name Badger comes from the black patches, or"badges" they have on their face and head.

 Badger front claws are nearly three inches long.
 These claws, plus their strong forelimbs, make them the fastest digging mammal on Earth - they can dig at a speed of 3 feet (1 m) per minute!